Matheer0/kinova-movo-gazebo9.0/README.md

 ## 2. Required Software Installation

-Because Kinova Movo is not officially supported on Ubuntu 18.04.4 (and thus not on ROS Melodic), the official Kinova Movo automated installation script does not work properly.
+Because Kinova MOVO is not officially supported on Ubuntu 18.04.4 (and thus not on ROS Melodic), the official MOVO automated installation script does not work properly.
 Thus, we need to install ROS Melodic, MoveIt 1.0 and Gazebo 9.x manually.

 ### 2.1 ROS